 It’s never too late to join the club by cultivating the right relationships in the right way.
 By seeking the help and advice of successful people, building his relationship skills and network, Ferrazzi became the Chief Marketing Offer (CMO) at Deloitte & Touche Consulting, the youngest-ever CMO at Starwood Hotel & Resorts, then the CEO of Yaya Media, before starting his own company.
 In this book, he shares the insights accumulated from more than 2 decades of relationship-building.
 By applying these strategies and tips, you too can become a highly-accomplished connector.

 In this article, we’ll explain the correct mindset behind proper networking, with a brief outline of the remaining 3 sections.
-Do get a copy of our complete Never Eat Alone summary (click here for full 16-page summary) for more detailed tips and examples.
+Do get a copy of our complete 16-page Never Eat Alone summary for more detailed tips and examples.

 Adopt the Right Mindset